Screenjar makes it easy for your customers to send you videos of their screens. That's it.

 It's a super simple solution which is a breath of fresh air when compared to other software solutions that try to be all things to all people.

-I'm Ramy and I run Screenjar.
-I could come up with a story about how I spent hours going back-and-forth with a customer trying to diagnose a support issue when the idea hit me like a ton of bricks, but that would be a lie.
+Screenjar is our SaaS product that runs independent of any other integrations.
+We could come up with a story about how we spent hours going back-and-forth with a customer trying to diagnose a support issue when the idea hit us like a ton of bricks, but that would be a lie.

 Screenjar was initially called User Tasks and it was a simple way to do customer research.
 The idea was that when you're working on a new product or feature, you could send testers a link that makes it easy for them to record themselves using your new tool.
 Sounds familiar, right?

-As soon as I shared what I was working on, people instantly started asking about customer support and whether it could be used in that context.
-It became clear that that's where I should focus.
+As soon as we shared what we were working on, people instantly started asking about customer support and whether it could be used in that context.
+It became clear that that's where we should focus.

-Even though it wasn't the original problem I set out to solve, it's a problem we can all relate to.
+Even though it wasn't the original problem we set out to solve, it's a problem we can all relate to.

-I won't promise that Screenjar won't grow to include more ways to improve customer support with video, but I do promise that it will never become a bloated, complicated product that tries to do too much.
+We won't promise that Screenjar won't grow to include more ways to improve customer support with video, but we do promise that it will never become a bloated, complicated product that tries to do too much.